Texas A&M Aggies football: Texas Tech

 The Aggies first played the Red Raiders in 1927.
 The Aggies lead the all-time series 37–32–1.

 Over the life of the series, the Aggies have shutout the Red Raiders four times, and the Red Raiders have shutout the Aggies four times.
 The Aggies hold the largest margin of victory with a 47–6 win in College Station on November 28, 1927.
 The Aggies and Red Raiders each have win streaks of six games, which are the longest in the series (the Aggies' streak included the 1927 and 1932 games as well as the games from 1942 to 1945; the Red Raiders' streak was uninterrupted from 1968 to 1973).

+The series continued from the Southwest Conference to the Big 12, with the Aggies defeating the Red Raiders only 6 times between 1996 and 2011, 3 of which came in a row between 2009 and 2011.
+However, following the Aggies move to the SEC, the rivalry has not been played, with the most recent game being a 45-40 Aggie victory in Lubbock during the 2011 season.

 TCU

 The rivalry with TCU began in 1897 and is the Aggies' third-oldest collegiate-football rivalry.
 Though the Aggies no longer play the Horned Frogs annually since the Southwest Conference disbanded in 1996, this series is still notable because it contains the longest, active winning streak that the Aggies have against any opponent.
 The Horned Frogs have not beaten the Aggies since October 21, 1972, when they won in College Station with a final score of 13–10.
 Adding further intrigue to this series is the fact that the Aggies' National Championship Season of 1939 succeeded the Horned Frogs' National Championship Season of 1938.
-Texas A&M leads the series 56–29–7 through the 2019 season.
+Texas A&M leads the series 56–29–7 through the 2025 season, although the two teams have not played since 2001.